 My white ones work perfectly for my table setting.
 I remember them from my childhood — we always had those for New Year’s Eve.

-My vintage pie tin centerpiece has been moved to our vintage trunk table for now.
+As you can see, my vintage pie tin centerpiece has been moved to my vintage trunk table for now.

 I took so many darn pictures again that it got dark while I was taking them, so you get to see what our living room looks like decked out with New Year’s Eve party supplies and all the lights and candles shining.